LuckyLuke77/UniJavaProject1/README.md

 </div>

 # Description
+This is a project I created with Java for the lesson Object Oriented Programming.
+The point of this project was to create a digital zoo with some basic zookeeping functions, and have all the zoo animals created by the user saved in a serialized file. <br><br>
 For the implementation of this project I have created eight Classes and one interface.
 To use, the user choses their actions by pressing the buttons on the *Zoo Action Panel*, and enters their input on to the console, where the results of their action are also printed.

 ## ⚙️ Classes: